Volley Week logo

 Among them are:

-2012 – Honorary Professor of Sport at the Faculty of Sport and Physical Education, University of Belgrade
+• 2012 – Honorary Professor of Sport at the Faculty of Sport and Physical Education at the University of Belgrade

-2022 – The "Grand Cross" of the International Volleyball Federation (FIVB) – one of the highest awards in world volleyball.
+• 2022 – The "Grand Cross" of the International Volleyball Federation (FIVB) – one of the highest honors in world volleyball.

 Serbian volleyball legend Vladimir Grbic bid farewell to Boricic with touching words.

 "I will not list his successes, titles, and merits.
 They are countless.
-This was the man from whom I learned the most about sports diplomacy and sports management.
-The most deserving for the successes of the golden generation and for the status of our volleyball.
-Above all – A MAN," Grbic wrote.
+This was the person from whom I learned the most about sports diplomacy and sports management.
+He is the most deserving for the successes of the golden generation and for the status of our volleyball.
+Above all – a HUMAN BEING," Grbic wrote.

 He emphasized that the void left by Boricic cannot be filled, no matter how much effort is put in.